sai-educ/math-vocab/README.md

    - `FISH_API_KEY` -> your rotated Fish Audio API key.
    - `FISH_VOICE_ID` -> `d38790551b0548ba9de248dbd10b74e1`.
    - Optional: `FISH_TTS_MODEL` -> `s2.1-pro-free`.
+   Tick all three environments (Production, Preview, Development) or the button will work on the production URL but not on preview deployments.
+5. **Redeploy.** Environment variables are baked in at deploy time, so a project that was deployed before you added the key keeps returning the "missing FISH_API_KEY" message until you trigger a new deployment.
-5. Deploy, open the Vercel URL, select a word, and click **Listen to an explanation**.
+6. Open the Vercel URL, select a word, and click **Listen to an explanation**.

+No `vercel.json` is needed: with the **Other** preset Vercel serves the static files from the repo root and automatically turns `api/tts.js` into a Node serverless function at `/api/tts`. `.vercelignore` keeps `.env*` out of the upload if you ever deploy with the `vercel` CLI instead of the Git integration.

 ### Hosted setup with Cloudflare Worker